 American tech companies decided it was cheaper to allow Taiwan to build the facilities and produce the chips... and we’d simply buy them from there.

-However, with China taking over that chip production, simply buying them from Asia would no longer be an option.
+However, if China were to take over that chip production, simply buying them from Asia would no longer be an option.

-It’s why we are seeing chip makers like Intel, IBM, Micron and others rushing to build plants in the US.
+It’s why we are seeing chip makers like Intel, IBM, Micron and others rushing to build plants in the U.S.